reoqoo/reoqooKit-demo/README/Update Notes/1.0.13/README.md

 // 'Core' is the Default Spec, if you don't need the 'RQIAPKit', just pod 'reoqooKit'

-Note: If you do not provide the IAP function, please don't install RQIAPKit.
+Note: If you are not planing to provide the IAP function, please don't install RQIAPKit.
 Otherwise apple will refuse your App review.

 '''